End of Life Doula Services

 Non-medical personal and emotional support for patients and families through end-of-life transitions.
 May include sitting bedside vigils, walking clients and families through what to expect throughout the end-of-life journey, advocating for the patient and family in relevant settings (medical settings, wake and memorial planning. etc.), assisting clients with phone calls and information gathering as needed (searching out forms, obituary submission information, assistance in scheduling appointments, etc.), assistance in packing up home spaces and donation center trips, grief and bereavement support, and more.

-Hour-based packages from $300.
-Contact for a free consult and Q&A.
+Hour-based packages start at $300.
+Schedule here for a free consult / Q&A.

 group seminar/talk sessions

 I am happy to meet with your group virtually or in person to discuss and facilitate discussion topics related to End of Life planning and death.
-Contact to learn more, or fill out this form to sign up for my mailing list to be notified of upcoming community seminar opportunities:
+Contact to learn more, or fill out this form to sign up for my mailing list to be notified of upcoming community seminar opportunities both in person and virtual:

 Wonderful TIME article shining light on End of Life Doulas and what we do, and featuring some of my dear friends and colleagues in this work: